-The 275,779 shares being offered hereby to the Investors equal approximately 16.6% of the 1,661,601 shares of our common stock that would be outstanding assuming full conversion of the Preferred Stock, subject to the NYSE Limit.
-Sales of the shares offered hereby could have a depressive effect on the market price of our common stock and such sales could also affect our ability to raise additional capital in the equity markets in the future.
+The 275,779 shares being offered hereby to the Investors through another prospectus supplement filed in May of 2023 equal approximately 16.6% of the 1,661,601 shares of our common stock that would be outstanding assuming full conversion of the Preferred Stock offered for sale in that prior prospectus supplement.
+Sales of the shares offered thereby and hereby could have a depressive effect on the market price of our common stock and such sales could also affect our ability to raise additional capital in the equity markets in the future.